 All students must read and understand CTW’s Terms and Conditions available both in this Student Handbook and on the CTW website, prior to enrolling.

-CTW offer all our courses via our custom-built online learning management system.
+CTW offers all courses via our custom-built online learning management system (LMS).
 You will access your study materials and assessments online via the CTW LMS.

 All CTW courses are self-paced so you can manage your studies around your work and personal life.
 There is no set timetable.
 Study when you want, where you want and at your own pace.